adamant-process/NumberGuesser/README.md

 ## 🔧 Future Changes

-You're welcome to modify or improve the app yourself just check the license first.
-You might also find community forks or updates floating around GitHub.
-Other than that I will most likely not be updating this unless there is a major bug that dosent allow you to use the program.
+You're welcome to modify or improve the app yourself; just check the license first.
+You might also find community forks or updates floating around on GitHub.
+Other than that, I will most likely not be updating this unless there is a major bug that doesn't allow you to use the program.